2023 Speaker Series

 692 Maritime Blvd | Linthicum Heights

-Currently This interactive lecture provides a basic understanding of temporomandibular disorders and craniofacial pain.
+This interactive lecture provides a basic understanding of temporomandibular disorders and craniofacial pain.
 Both the anatomy and biomechanics of the normal and dysfunctional temporomandibular joints will be reviewed.
 The differentiation between myofascial related pain and internal derangements is highlighted with emphasis on the interrelationship between the cervical spine and the TMJ.
-Participants will gain insight into the in-depth physcial therapy evaluation of orofacial pain patients, including cervical and upper quarter screens.
+Participants will gain insight into the in-depth physical therapy evaluation of orofacial pain patients, including cervical and upper quarter screens.
 Physical therapy treatment is discussed, noting postural education, cessation of parafunction, modalities, manual therapy, and dry needling.
-Contepmorary research is noted throughout the lecture to support the utilization of skilled physical therapy to successfully trat this complex patient population.
+Contemporary research is noted throughout the lecture to support the utilization of skilled physical therapy to successfully trat this complex patient population.

 Participants in this course will gain knowledge in the following areas: